Careers360 Logo

 In alveoli, the partial pressure of O2 is 104 mm Hg, and that of CO2 is 40 mm Hg.
 While the blood is deoxygenated, pO2 is 40 mm Hg.
 This is much less than the pO2 in alveoli.

-Thus oxygen enters the blood in alveoli.
+Thus oxygen enters the blood in the alveoli.
 In deoxygenated blood, the partial pressure of CO2 is 45 mm Hg.
 This is much more than the partial pressure of CO2 in alveoli.
-Thus, carbon dioxide exits from tissue cells and enter the alveoli.
+Thus, carbon dioxide exits from tissue cells and enters the alveoli.

 Once the blood reaches the tissues, the partial pressure of oxygen present in the oxygenated blood is 95 mm.